Russian ex-president says The Times editors are “legitimate targets” after assassination of Moscow’s chemical general

 “All these individuals can and should be considered legitimate military targets for the Russian state,” former Russian president Dmitry Medvedev wrote on social media.
 “And for all Russian patriots, for that matter.”

-Medvedev, currently the deputy chairman of the federation’s Security Council, traditionally has been tasked with issuing veiled nuclear warnings against the West and the sorts of outlandish threats beneath even Russian autocrat Vladimir Putin’s threshold of decorum.
+Medvedev, currently the deputy chairman of the federation’s Security Council, has traditionally been tasked with issuing veiled nuclear warnings against the West and all manner of outlandish threats that are beneath even Russian autocrat Vladimir Putin’s threshold of decorum.

 Advertisement